levisawatz/Plasma_Flame_Radio/README.md

 ### Tuning the antenna

 The antenna is tuned and matched using a lumped network to allow for the ideal power to be transfered to the antenna.
-I learned so much about practical antennas during this project and the effects of earth grounding in sensitive circuits.
+I learned so much about practical antennas during this project and the importance of effective grounding in sensitive circuits.

 <img src=".\Media\plasma candle antenna vna.jpg" height="200"  />   <img src=".\Media\antenna power sim.png" height="200"  />